influxdata/docs-v2/content/influxdb/v2.1/reference/internals/metrics.md

 ### Info

-Information about the influxdb environment.
+Information about the InfluxDB environment.

 #### Example